domhofmann/PRTween/README.md

 Blocks
 ===

 If you are targeting iOS 4 or greater, you can take advantage of blocks when using PRTween.
-Blocks are a wonderful way to keep all your code in one place.
+Blocks are particularly useful for keeping all your code in one place.
 For example, we could remove the `update:` method from the example above, and replace it with the following line in our declaration of `operation`:

 ```objective-c
 operation.updateBlock = ^(PRTweenPeriod *period) {